Dr Emily Payne

 My ongoing research develops my work on the creative processes of performance in two directions:

-Performance practices of post-war music
+Performance practices of contemporary concert and experimental music

-In 2015–18 I was Postdoctoral Research Assistant on the AHRC-funded project, ‘John Cage and the Concert for Piano and Orchestra.
+In 2015–18 I was Postdoctoral Research Assistant on the AHRC-funded project, ‘John Cage and the Concert for Piano and Orchestra’.
 The project explored issues of historicity, analysis, reception, and performance in relation to the Concert.
 Audio-visual material from the research was published as a documentary resource on the project’s website, which provides new perspectives on performing the Concert and indeterminate music more generally.
 My chapter, ‘Time and ensemble dynamics in indeterminacy: John Cage’s Concert for Piano and Orchestra’, is published in The Oxfird Handbook of Time in Music.
 I co-edited a double issue of Contemporary Music Review, 'Performing Indeterminacy’, which presents selected papers from the project’s international conference of the same name, including my own article on instrumental interaction and subversion in the Concert.

-In 2017 I undertook a project with Philip Thomas (University of Huddersfield) examining ensemble dynamics in the music of Christian Wolff.
+I undertook a project with Philip Thomas (University of Huddersfield) examining ensemble dynamics in the music of Christian Wolff.
 Using video recordings of the sessions and interviews with musicians and the composer, our research offers a view of ensemble interaction and group dynamics that is grounded in both the momentary interactions between musicians and the cultural knowledge and conduct that are animated by Wolff’s notation.
 Findings from the project are published in Finding Democracy in Music (Routledge, 2020); CIRCUIT: Musiques Contemporaines, and Together in Music: Coordination, Expression, Participation (OUP, 2021).
 My future research plans are to build on this project by undertaking a more sustained investigation of ensemble dynamics and creative processes in the performance of contemporary music.

-Exploring the performer-audience dynamic
+Exploring the performer-audience relationship

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
-Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
+Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Qualifications

-• DPhil Music (Oxon)
+- DPhil Music (Oxon)

-• MMus Advanced Musical Studies (London)
+- MMus Advanced Musical Studies (London)

-• BMus Performance
+- BMus Performance

-• FHEA
+- FHEA

-• Dip ABRSM Teaching Skills
+- Dip ABRSM Teaching Skills

 Professional memberships

-• Fellow of the Higher Education Academy
+- Fellow of the Higher Education Academy

-• Royal Musical Association
+- Royal Musical Association

-• Society for Education, Music and Psychology Research (SEMPRE)
+- Society for Education, Music and Psychology Research (SEMPRE)

-• European Society for the Cognitive Sciences of Music (ESCOM)
+- European Society for the Cognitive Sciences of Music (ESCOM)

 Student education